AbhaRamchandani/Linux-Server-Configuratiom/README.md

  Note: Think about how files are referenced in the Virtual Host file, is it only a file name or the full path to the file?

- 6. Donloaded fresh client_secrets.json file from Google Developers Console and moved it to catalog project folder on the instance
+ 6. Downloaded fresh client_secrets.json file from Google Developers Console and moved it to catalog project folder on the instance

- 7. At regular intervals, to resolve errors, checked error.log file - sudo tail /var/log/apache2/error.log
+ 7. At regular intervals, to resolve errors, checked error.log file - sudo tail /var/log/apache2/error.log Also, checked what sites are now enabled using: ls -alh /etc/apache2/sites-enabled/

 # 20 - Restart Apache to launch the app
   Restarted the instance from lightsail